rachel has things to say

 Rachel’s speaking + workshop fees are value-based and reflect her personal commitment to help your audience commit to the advancement of racial justice, identify spiritual tools for healing their hearts and feel empowered to make lasting social change - be it personally and/or professionally.

 $1,500 USD virtual workshop via webinar (up to 90 mins and 30 ppl);

 $2,000 USD panel appearance (up to 90 mins);

 $2,500 USD keynote speech (up to 60 mins + 15 min Q+A); and/or

 $3,000 USD live workshop (up to 120 mins and 50 ppl).

-Additional time and/or attendees workable at additional cost.
+Additional lengths, attendees and/or customized session topics are available at additional cost.

-A 50% speaking/workshop fee deposit is required to confirm engagement.
+A 50% deposit is required to confirm engagement.

 Rachel alots a small number of subsidized speaking engagements every year strictly for Black or Indigenous owned organizations.
 Message her for details.

 A personal video call consultation with Rachel prior to the event;